act-rules/act-rules.github.io/_rules/role-required-states-and-properties-4e8ab6.md

 Omitting required ARIA properties is often the result of a developer error.
 When required properties are missing some browsers and assistive technologies will guess the property, or leave the element inaccessible.
 This can cause issues under [success criterion 1.3.1 Info and Relationships][sc131] or [4.1.2 Name, Rule Value][sc412].

 This rule is testing author built components, not user-agent built ones.
 Elements that keep their [implicit semantic role][] are mapped into conforming accessible objects, with all required properties, by user agents and are therefore not tested by this rule.
 Most of these mappings are defined in the [HTML Accessibility API Mappings, Attribute State and Property Mappings](https://www.w3.org/TR/html-aam-1.0/#html-attribute-state-and-property-mappings).

+While `aria-controls` is required on `combobox` in ARIA 1.2, the [WAI-ARIA authoring practice for combobox](https://www.w3.org/WAI/ARIA/apg/patterns/combobox/#wai-aria-roles-states-and-properties-6) states (second bullet):

+> Note that `aria-controls` only needs to be set when the popup is visible.

+Additionally, the [ARIA 1.3 draft](https://w3c.github.io/aria/#combobox) also removed the need for `aria-controls` on closed `combobox`.
+Therefore, this rule considers that `aria-controls` is only required on open `combobox`.

 ### Bibliography